 In retaliation, Hera would often attempt to kill or torture his lovers and their children (even the Titaness Leto, who despite Hera’s cruel intentions, was able to bear two future Olympians: the lunar huntress Artemis, and the solar warrior Apollo).
 Sometimes, this meant forcing the hand of the Goddess of Childbirth, Eileithyia (one of Hera’s children with Zeus).
 By having Eileithyia sit cross-legged, with her clothing tied in knots, childbirth could be delayed indefinitely, a point which will figure into the story of Hercules.

-Alcmene was a granddaughter of the hero Perseus (himself a son of Zeus), married to a royal warrior named Amphytron.
+Alcmene was a granddaughter of the hero Perseus (himself a son of Zeus), married to a royal warrior named Amphitryon.
 She is described as an incredibly beautiful woman, rivaling the Goddess Aphrodite herself.
-While her husband went off to battle, Zeus transformed himself to appear like Amphytron.
+While her husband went off to battle, Zeus transformed himself to appear like Amphitryon.
 Pretending to be home from the war, he seduced her for three nights, impregnating her in the process.

-On the night Zeus left his great-granddaughter’s chambers, the real Amphytron came home, and made love to his wife, impregnating her as well.
-Alcmene was now carrying two great-grand sons of Perseus; one through Zeus (his great-great-grand son, the future Hercules) and one through Ampythron (Iphicles, whose own future son, Iolaus, would be Hercules’ charioteer).
+On the night Zeus left his great-granddaughter’s chambers, the real Amphitryon came home, and made love to his wife, impregnating her as well.
+Alcmene was now carrying two great-grand sons of Perseus; one through Zeus (his great-great-grand son, the future Hercules) and one through Amptron (Iphicles, whose own future son, Iolaus, would be Hercules’ charioteer).

 Back on Olympus, Zeus made a proclamation: a descendant of Perseus was destined to rule over the world.
 Zeus, of course, was thinking about Hercules; Hera had other plans.